 Long-term investments include funds consisting of donor-restricted funds and board designated funds.
 Income from donor-restricted funds that is restricted for either a specific purpose or time period is not available for general expenditure.
 The board-designated funds may be adjusted upon board's approval.

-Certificates of deposit totaling \$99,168 are included in long-term investments.
+Certificates of deposit totaling \$89,640 are included in long-term investments as of June 30, 2022.

 NOTE 13 - LIQUIDITY AND AVAILABILITY OF RESOURCES (continued)